 What?
 You mean Chomp?
 Zoe and Rex have seen him transform three times now.
 Spike has seen him transform.
 They know that those cards call a triceratops.
 They can’t be confused about Terry either because they’ve been well aware of him since he appeared.
 What the hell are you people confused about?

 Chomp’s losing because, well duh, and Max starts panicking.
 The device starts glowing red as Chomp gets more damaged because I don’t know and the other card that Max found pops out of it.
 He scans that card and it….gives him lightning powers?
-What the fuck does a triceratops have to do with lightning?
+What the hell does a triceratops have to do with lightning?
 Why does this card give him lightning powers?
-Why?
-All sorts of why?

 The Alpha Gang runs off and we get a bit more explanation about the device, called a Dino-Holder.
 It not only acts as the stone but it also translates the dinosaur’s thoughts into words.
 Sure why not?
 Also, yay, that means we’re going to hear these dinosaurs talking.
 Whoo.